Data in the Data Innovation Program

 Data available through the Data Innovation Program is always de-identified to protect privacy.
 This means identifiers such as names, driver’s licence numbers and personal health numbers are removed before the data can be used for population-level research.
 The data is only used for research projects in the public interest.

-- Justice data: Data pertaining to involvement with adult corrections (community and custody).
+Data pertaining to involvement with adult corrections, such as community and custody.

 Datasets for programs designed to give assistance to people outside of what the market provides.
 This includes programs that provide support for children and families, and funding offered to individuals through income assistance programs.